jnozzi/cocoadev.com/markdown/InternetEnabledDiskImages.md

 ----

-Apple documentation on embedding SLA (General/SoftwareLicenseAgreement) in .dmg is out of date, since General/ResEdit is deprecated.
+Apple documentation on embedding SLA (SoftwareLicenseAgreement) in .dmg is out of date, since ResEdit is deprecated.

 The following steps will produce the same result :